bobbadshy/touchosc_obxd_template/README.md

 3.5.3 through 3.6.
 Check out the detailed feature list below!

-If you like this software, and use it frequently or in a commercial context, please consider supporting development with a small donation!
+If you like this software, and use it frequently or in a commercial context, please consider donating to support further development!
 Check out the [Donations](#donations) section at the end of this Readme.
-Thank you!
+Thank you! 🙂
-🙂

 ## Contents